batuff/Survival/README.md

  - `-output` The user has the possibility to choose between three kinds of output (and all possible combination between them):

-      1. "LQ_pars" Then a file will be created, named "PROJECTNAME_LQparameters_MKM.csv", containing the information about the parameters chosen for the simulation and the values of the simulated LQ $\alpha$ and $\beta$ parameters (a new line for each energy evaluated).
+      1. "LQ_pars" Then a file will be created, named "PROJECTNAME_LQparameters_MKM.csv", containing the information about the parameters chosen for the simulation and the values of the simulated LQ &#945; and &#946; parameters (a new line for each energy evaluated).

       2. "meanValues" Then a file will be created, named "PROJECTNAME_survival_MKM.csv", containing the information about the parameters chosen for the simulation and the values of doses delivered and survival observed (a new line for each energy or dose evaluated).